AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L475E-IOT01A.md

 ## Configuring the Client

-0. With the board still connected to a serial port interface, open a serial communication program.
+0. With the board still connected to a serial port interface, open your serial communication program.
 0. Use the `anjay` command to list possible options:

     ```